 As he claims himself, Peterson is not speaking only to men.
 He is speaking to humanity and to the archetypes that make up the meaning of our existence, as well as to how to make our existence meaningful...

 It just happens that his message resonates largely with men and some 'religious people' (although many Christians aren't sure what to do with him) who seem to be floundering and looking for meaning and purpose in their lives -- especially in Western cultures.

 This is something we've seen firsthand in our travels as a family to 5 continents and 37+ countries.

 My husband and I privately joke that while some countries are still considered to be 'backward' and 'male-dominated', Western culture has become increasingly 'female-dominated' -- and men are losing their manliness as a result.

 This loss of masculinity is a detriment not only to themselves but to their families and communities as well.

 Religion has also been cast-off en masse worldwide in countries and cultures across the globe.

-People are abandoning their long-held beliefs -- beliefs which should be questioned -- but only carefully given up when a strong and stable replacement can be found.
+People are abandoning their long-held beliefs -- beliefs that should be questioned -- but only carefully given up IF or when a strong and stable replacement can be found.

 Without an equally strong belief to replace what they've abandoned, human beings -- and those they share relationships with -- become unstable and unbalanced, and they ultimately lose the things (and people) that provide the most meaning and fulfillment to their existence.